-Even Google is getting into the game with a new story feature which you’ll begin seeing in search engine results soon:
+Even Google is getting into the game with a story creator which you’ll begin seeing in search engine results soon.

 Fortunately, you don’t need to be a trained designer to take advantage of how visual marketing draws attention to your business.

 1. Build a story arc.
 Here’s the framework:

 2. Deliver your information.
 Keep in mind you need to:

 - Brand your story images

 - Use connector graphics so the final story is swipe-friendly

 3. Add a summary and a call to action.
 Remember: